valkey-io/valkey-doc/topics/acl.md

 * PSYNC, REPLCONF, PING

+For cluster deployments, Valkey 9.0 introduces the Atomic Slot Migration feature, which requires the replication user to be allowed to run `CLUSTER SYNCSLOTS`.
 No keys need to be accessed, so this translates to the following rules:

-    ACL setuser replica-user on >somepassword +psync +replconf +ping

-For cluster deployments, Valkey 9.0 introduces the Atomic Slot Migration feature, which requires the replication user to be allowed to run `CLUSTER SYNCSLOTS`.
-So for Valkey 9.0 and above, this translates to the following rules:

     ACL setuser replica-user on >somepassword +psync +replconf +ping +cluster|syncslots